smaskoun/Agent-CRM/QUICK_START.md

 - Express serves JSON on `http://localhost:3000/api/*`.
 - Vite proxies the React client to the same origin.
-- Data is stored in-memory via `shared/data.ts` so no database setup is required.
+- Data persists to a shared JSON database managed by `shared/data.ts`, so everyone sees the same records without extra setup.

 ## 3. Explore the UI